Framework

 Too centralized?
 Allocate distrust on top peers to redistribute

 The same tool that enables centralization provides the lever to reverse it.
-No committee picks the balance point — the network does, continuously, every cycle.
+No committee picks the balance point — the network does, continuously, at every snapshot.

 The Result